 I opened up my copy of Bloodborne the other day, and I wasn't expecting much, granted.
 But is this the best they could do?
 Really?
 A flimsy, floppy little insert with a controller map on it?
-And it's not just Hidetaka Miyazaki's latest that's at fault, as video game manuals are virtually non-existent in 2015.
+And it's not just Hidetaka Miyazaki's latest that's at fault, as video game manuals are virtually nonexistent in 2015.
 Today, they're just cringing, insipid little buy-our-DLC inserts or download-your-free-new-shit-character-skin-today flyers, limply slotted into the game box and demanding about as much welcome attention as the update from the local Tory MP does when it lands on your doorstep.

-I remember when game manuals were written and crafted, when publishers took the time to make them feel part of the experience, and when I'd sit up reading the ones that came with my old Mega Drive games over and over again, to fully immerse myself in the world before slotting the cartridge into the console for the first time.
+I remember when game manuals were written and crafted, when publishers took the time to make them feel part of the experience, and when I'd sit up reading the ones that came with my old Genesis games over and over again, to fully immerse myself in the world before slotting the cartridge into the console for the first time.
 What the fuck happened, video games?
 Take some pride in your manuals.
-And while I'm at it, sort your box art out, too.
+And while I'm at it, sort out your box art out, too.

 He had a fucking point.
 What am I doing collecting these twee, superfluous, infantile little toys?
 What business do I have spending my ever-dwindling wage packets on small pieces of plastic, just so they can sit staring at me from the lounge shelf with mocking indifference?
 Will I ever stop?
-Ness, Charizard and Pac-Man are coming out this month.
+Ness, Charizard, and Pac-Man are coming out this month.
 I must get those pre-orders.
-I must have Meta Knight, Little Mac and Rosalina.
+I must have Meta Knight, Little Mac, and Rosalina.
 I must have all the Fire Emblem characters.
 I must have them all.
 I'll go to Japan if I have to.
 And then I can sit down with a cup of tea and work out exactly where it all went wrong.
 (Oh god, and now there's yarn Yoshis?
 Will it never stop?)

 The other day I got stuck, so I fired up a gameplay broadcast for Resident Evil Revelations 2 on the Xbox One.
 A chirpy little dickhead bobbed around in the corner of the screen, asking people to like and subscribe to his videos every two minutes.
 At least.